Hacking on zizmor

 docs/audits

-reflect changed behaviour accordingly (e.g. an audit that is no longer pedantic) - Open your Pull Request
+reflect changed behaviour accordingly (e.g. an audit that is no longer pedantic) - Open your Pull Request!

 Changing zizmor